Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 90N - NOAA - Monthly

 | 2025-08-31 | 0.767582 |

 Not for investment purposes.
-Data and analyses published on this web site are not meant for investment purposes or any other financial decision.
-Users should consult professional advice and do their own independent due diligence before taking any financial risk.
+Time series and other data accessible on FetchSeries are not not supposed to be used for investment purposes or as a basis for financial-decision making.
+Users should obtain professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata